OnionLee/game-table/README.md

   - Assets

     - GameTable-AutomaticConverter
-      - You should create a Resources/JsonTable folder
+      - You should create a Assets/TableSystem/Resources/JsonTable folder
+      - If you want fix the folder path, fix this value Editor/Program/convert.py -> RESOURCES_JSON_PATH

     - TableSystem
       - Descriptor (Comprise Descriptor Class)